billpugh/GAEN-Analytics/GAEN Analytics/docs/ENCV charts/codes claimed within hour %.md

 If these is a sudden delay in SMS codes being distributed, this number will spike upwards.

-Changes in which codes are issued can also effect this.
+Changes in when codes are issued can also effect this.
 If codes are issued in the middle of the night, few of them are likely to be claimed within an hour.